 Requests for Variance

-- Refund or transfer of a deposit.
+- Refund or transfer of a non-refundable non-transferrable deposit.

-- Refund of tuition or fees.
+- Reverse tuition or fee charges.

-- A letter that includes:
+A letter with:

 - Your full name